tremor-rs/tremor-www-docs/docs/tremor-query/walkthrough.md

 select event from kfc into out;
 ```

-Operators, in the query langauge as in the pipeline format are defined as `<module>::<name>` in the
+Operators are defined as `<module>::<name>` in the
 context of an operator definition clause.
 Operators, like script definitions can take arguments.

 Definitions in tremor are non-executing.
 They should be considered as templates or specifications.

-In the query langauge, any `define` clause creates specifications, possibly with arguments for
+In the query language, any `define` clause creates specifications, possibly with arguments for
 specialization.
 They are typically incarnated via the `create` clause.
 Anything that is `create`ed
 will form a stream or node in the query graph - these _do_ consume memory and participate in a
 pipeline query algorithm.